darkoverlordofdata/dish/readme.md

 But what about creating a library to use with existing javascipt?
 Hand coding asm.js is not pleasant.

 ## About dish
 Dish transpiles d-like code to asm.js.
+Code is generated from an ast using escodegen.

 Dish uses the *.d extension to leverage ide syntax hghlighting.